 Skip to main content

-Run /setup-rules to explore your project structure, discover your conventions and undocumented patterns, update project documentation, generate AGENTS.md for cross-tool compatibility, and document your MCP servers.
+Run /setup-rules to explore your project structure, discover your conventions and undocumented patterns, update project documentation, and document your MCP servers.
 This is how Pilot adapts to your project — not the other way around.
 Run it once initially, then any time your codebase changes significantly.

 $ pilot